Innologica/gmap-region-editor/README.md

     google.maps.event.addDomListener(window, 'load', callback);

-Then initialize the plugin by passing it options for the google maps:
+Then initialize the plugin by passing it options for the Google map:

     $('.map').regionEditor({
         mapOptions: {